w3c-ccg/traceability-interop/docs/tutorials/presentations-exchange-oauth/README.md

 2. Click on the "Add" button to create a new environment.
 3. Give the environment a name, such as "Traceability Interop Environment".
 4. Add the following variables to the environment, replacing the placeholders with your own values:
-   - `base_url`: The base URL for the Traceability Interop API.
+   - `API_BASE_URL`: The base URL for the Traceability Interop API.
-   - `client_id`: The client ID for your OAuth application.
+   - `CLIENT_ID`: The client ID obtained from your OAuth service provider.
-   - `client_secret`: The client secret for your OAuth application.
+   - `CLIENT_SECRET`: The client secret obtained from your OAuth service provider. 🔥 Be especially careful with `CLIENT_SECRET`🔥, If it is stolen it will allow an attacker the ability to perform all api operations supported by your service provider.
+   - `TOKEN_AUDIENCE`: This value is used to identify the service provider API that the token will be used to access.
+You may need to configure your identity provider and token endpoint to support this value.
+   - `TOKEN_ENDPOINT`:  This is the endpoint used to obtain an access token for Machine to Machine connection secured via <code>CLIENT_ID</code> and <code>CLIENT_SECRET</code>.
 5. Save the environment by clicking on the "Add" button.

 ## Running the Collection